 Above all, give your parents your love and support.
 Those are the secret ingredients to not just a happy retirement, but a happy life no matter how old you are.

 *100% Capital Guaranteed refers to the total guaranteed benefits payable (that comprises of the Annual Guaranteed Cash Benefits and the guaranteed lump sum amount upon policy maturity) This means upon policy maturity, you would have received at least 100% of the total premiums paid over the premium term.
 Actual guaranteed returns and projected total returns will vary according to the selected premium term and policy term.

+Source: This article first appeared on The Smart Local on 27 January 2016.
 Republished with permission.
-This article first appeared on The Smart Local on 27 January 2016.